-That the Planning Commission:

-- 1. Receive a staff presentation;

-- 2. Conduct the public hearing; and

-- 3. Adopt the Draft Resolution recommending that the City Council adopt, MCA-2019-005, an ordinance adopting a Third Addendum to the 2014 General Plan Amendment, Housing Element Update, and Associated Rezoning Project Environmental Impact Report, and amendments to Chapter 19.80, Planned Development (P) Zones of the Cupertino Municipal Code to Clarify Development Standards in P Zones.
-(Attachment 1).
+That the City Council conduct the first reading of the Draft Ordinance: "An Ordinance of the City Council of the City of Cupertino adopting the Third Addendum to the 2014 General Plan Final EIR and Amendments to Chapter 19.80 (Planned Development (P) Zones) of the Cupertino Municipal Code to Clarify Development Standards in P Zones."
+(Attachment A).